LawrenceGordon/FastANI_heatmap/README.md

 # FastANI_heatmap
-This repository contains Python code for building a heatmap and histogram with the output of FastANI.
+This repository contains Python code for building a heatmap and cladogram with the output of FastANI.

 the Python code here can be run directly on the FastANI output file: https://github.com/ParBLiSS/FastANI